 Koh Phangan Full Moon Party

-Running for over three decades, the world-famous Full Moon Party in Koh Phangan, Thailand, has become a thing of backpacker legend.
-Every month, thousands of revved-up travellers flock to the sands of Haad Rin to experience the most notorious beach rave on the planet.
+Running for over three decades, the world-famous Full Moon Party on Koh Phangan, Thailand, has become a thing of backpacker legend.
+Every month, thousands of revved-up travellers (up to 50,000 in peak season!) flock to the sands of Haad Rin to experience the world’s most notorious beach rave.

 If you’re curious about this epic event, you’re in the right place.
 We’re going to dive into everything you need to know about Thailand’s Full Moon Party, from wardrobe essentials and how to snag tickets to what other parties happen and when.
 So, grab the UV paint, we’re off to the best bucket-list bash on the planet!